Paulms/ConservationLawsAlgorithms/README.md

 An extra term **P** similar to **F** could be added to account for the Diffusion in the second case.

-The time integration of the semi discrete form is performed with Runge Kutta methods.
+Time integration of the semi discrete form is performed using [OrdinaryDiffEq](https://github.com/JuliaDiffEq/OrdinaryDiffEq.jl) algorithms.

 ## Features
 ### Mesh: